Hello and welcome to our guide on the Best Nursing Schools in the US.

 The first year focuses on foundational knowledge; the second year focuses on clinical study, health promotion, and risk factor identification.

-The third year focuses on patient care, and the final year is focused on hands-on clinical experience as the synthesis of the entire course.
+The third year focus on patient care, and the final year is focused on hands-on clinical experience as the synthesis of the entire course.

 RN Options Program